MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-android.md

 ## Pin a connection to your home screen

-The Remote Desktop client supports pinning connections to your home screen by using the Android widget feature.
-The way that you add a widget depends on the type of Android device you are using and its operating system.
+The Remote Desktop client supports using the Android widget feature to pin connections to your home screen.
+The widget adding process depends on which type of Android device and Android OS version you're using.

 To add a widget: